-4) Impact of Co-morbidities on the Cost and Complexity of Providing Care
+3) Impact of Co-Morbidities on the Cost and Complexity of Providing Care

-If you are applying for RWHAP Part B supplemental funding due to the impact of co-morbidities in the state/territory, please provide quantitative evidence in a table format on the impact of co-morbidities, including the data sources.
+If you are applying for RWHAP Part B supplemental funding due to the impact of co-morbidities in the state/territory, please provide quantitative evidence in a table format on the impact of co-morbidities on the cost and complexity of providing HIV care and treatment, including the data sources.
 You must submit the table as Attachment 4.
 Please provide the following information in the table:

 - a.
 Rates of sexually transmitted infections (STIs), hepatitis, tuberculosis, substance use, mental health disorders, and other co-morbid factors; - b.
 Estimated number of persons who are homeless; - c.
-Estimated number of PLWH who were released from federal, state, or local prisons during the preceding three (3) years; - d.
-The number and percent of persons without insurance coverage (including those without Medicaid); and - e.
-The number and percentage of PLWH living at or below 138 percent and 400 percent of the 2019 federal poverty level (FPL) (see https://aspe.hhs.gov/poverty-guidelines).
+Estimated number of people with HIV who were released from federal, state, or local prisons during the preceding three (3) years; - d.
+The number and percent of persons without insurance coverage (including those without Medicaid); and e.
+The number and percentage of people with HIV living at or below 138 percent and 400 percent of the 2020 (FPL) (see https://aspe.hhs.gov/poverty-guidelines).
 Also, include the percentage of FPL used to determine RWHAP eligibility in the state/territory.